vaadin/framework-bluemix-example/README.md

 In Bluemix you need to prepare an execution environment, that provides a Java EE 6 server and a database mapped to "jdbc/vaadindb".
 The easiest way to accomplish this, is to is to use the Vaadin boilerplate provided from within the Bluemix Catalog.
 Just follow the "}>" logo in [Bluemix](http://bluemix.net/) catalog.
 Manually, you can create an SQLDB service with the name "vaadindb".
 Naturally you can also use a different name, but then you'll need to modify persistence.xml in src/main/resources/META-INF accordingly.

-Once you have the execution environment ready, just issue the following command.
-If you haven't used cloudfoundry command line tools before, a full tutorial personalized for your account and application can be found from "VIEW QUICK START" in the BlueMix dashboard.
+Once you have the execution environment ready, *DELETE* the `manifest.yml` file and push the application to Bluemix.
+Replace <app-name> with the name of the Bluemix execution environment you created in the previous step.
 ```
+rm manifest.yml
 cf push <app-name> -p target/vaadin-jpa-application.war
 ```
 ... and you have your first Vaadin app deployed to Bluemix!